TosbackCgusBridge-Bot/CGUs-versions/Booking/Privacy Policy.md

 Why do websites use cookies?

 Webpages have no memory.
-A user who surfs from page to page within a website is not recognised as the same user across pages.
-Cookies enable the user's browser to be recognised by the website.
-Therefore, cookies are mainly used to remember the choices a user has made (e.g., remembering the language you speak), or to recognise recurring visitors to the site.
+A user who surfs from page to page within a website is not recognized as the same user across pages.
+Cookies enable the user's browser to be recognized by the website.
+Therefore, cookies are mainly used to remember the choices a user has made (e.g., remembering the language you speak), or to recognize recurring visitors to the site.